eodhra/compyler/README.md

 # compyler
-A intermediate code generator using SLR1 algorithm.
+An intermediate code generator using SLR1 algorithm.